eons-dev/eons.lib/README.md

 ### Functors

 Functors are classes (objects) that have an invokable `()` operator.
 This allows you to treat them like functions.
-Eons uses functors to provide input, analysis, and output functionalities, which are made simple by classical inheritance.
+Eons uses functors (implemented as the Functor class) to provide input, analysis, and output functionalities, which are made simple through classical and implicit inheritance.

 Imagine you write 2 functions that take inputs `a` and `b`.
 You can choose to duplicate these inputs, as is the classic means of writing functions: `firstFunction(a, b)` and `secondFunction(a, b)`.
-However, with functors, you can make `baseFunctor{inputs=[a,b]}` and then simply `firstFunctor(baseFunctor)` and `secondFunctor(baseFunctor)`, thus creating 2 functors with identical inputs.
-The result of `firstFunctor(a, b) == firstFunction(a, b)` and likewise for the seconds; only, by using functors we've saved ourselves from duplicating code.
+However, with Functors, you can make `baseFunctor{inputs=[a,b]}` and then simply `firstFunctor(baseFunctor)` and `secondFunctor(baseFunctor)`, thus creating 2 Functors with identical inputs.
+The result of `firstFunctor(a, b) == firstFunction(a, b)` and likewise for the seconds; only, by using Functors we've saved ourselves from duplicating code.

 ### Inputs

-For extensibility, all functors take a `**kwargs` argument when called.
+For extensibility, all Functors take both an `*args` and `**kwargs` argument when called.
 This allows you to provide arbitrary key word arguments (e.g. key="value") to your objects.

 Each functor supports:
 * `requiredKWArgs` - the arguments which the functor cannot be called without.
 * `staticKWArgs` - also required arguments but which are only `Fetch()`ed once.
 * `optionalKWArgs` - arguments which have a default and do not have to be supplied.

+Non-key-word arguments can be specified by appending valid key-word arguments to the `argMapping` member (list).
+You cannot directly set the implicit args (how would we know what to call them?).

 All values provided in these members will be populated by calls to `Fetch()`, as described above.
-This means that if the user calling your functor does not provide, say their password, it can be automatically looked up in the environment variables.
+This means that if the user calling your Functor does not provide, say their password, it can be automatically looked up in the environment variables.

 For other supported features, check out [Functor.py](src/Functor.py)